Pistachio Cookies (Italian-Style with Real Pistachios)

 This post may contain affiliate links.
 Please read our disclosure policy.

-These Italian Pistachio Cookies are soft, nutty, and perfectly chewy!
-They are naturally gluten-free and dairy-free, making them an easy, elegant treat for any occasion!
+These Italian Pistachio Cookies are soft, delicately nutty, and baked to tender perfection.
+Naturally gluten-free and dairy-free, they’re an easy yet elegant Italian treat made with real pistachios—perfect for holidays, cookie tins, or any special occasion.

 Simple Ingredients